reflectoring/reflectoring.github.io/content/blog/2022/2022-11-03-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 The first three test types defined above are often executed automatically when using the *Continuous Integration (CI)* technique.
 QA testing, which can involve both manual and automated tests, may occasionally be performed by a specialized QA team.
 While the first four test types help determine whether anything was built correctly, UAT helps to determine if the product is acceptable and fit for the purpose.

 In this article, we will try to perform a UAT directly in a production environment using some automation.
-One of the type of User Acceptance Testing is *Beta Testing*.
-According to this, tests are performed either in a beta version of a product or as a test user in the same product running in Production environment alongside any other users.
-This helps in minimalizing the risks of of product failures and enables customer validation.
+One type of User Acceptance Testing is *Beta Testing*.
+Beta tests are performed either in a beta version of a product or as a test user in the same product running in a production environment alongside any other users.
+This helps in minimalizing the risks of product failures and enables customer validation.

 {{% github "https://github.com/thombergs/code-examples/tree/master/nodejs/react-cypress-launchdarkly-feature-flag-test" %}}